skydread1/portfolio/src/loicb/server/content/blog/lasagna_pull.md

 ```

 Just go through the [web/core/dom/header.cljs](https://github.com/skydread1/flybot.sg/blob/master/client/web/src/flybot/client/web/core/dom/header.cljs) in the web frontend to see how using the pattern is convenient to fetch data from your re-frame db.

+## Learn more

+Feel free to have a look at the `lasagna-pull` [README](https://github.com/flybot-sg/lasagna-pull)

+You can also look at the [flybot.sg](https://github.com/skydread1/flybot.sg) repo for a complete example on how to use the pull pattern in a web/mobile app.